Table of Contents

 Work-life balance offerings like working from home, flexible hours, child care cost reimbursements, extended parental leave.

 Sometimes there are perks for certain levels of attaining specific corporate levels.
-Years after I became the first managing director or MD (male or female) in my department after our Research Director, I was abruptly told to pack my stuff and moved to a huge corner office by a moving company.
+Years after I became the first managing director or MD (male or female) in my department, I was abruptly told to pack my stuff and move to a huge corner office by a moving company.
 Frankly, I thought I was being let go, and no one came to talk to me.

 Closing the door, I put my head down to do some work.
 A knock on my door, my boss walked in, asking, “Don’t you like your new digs?”
 He then told me he was embarrassed to tell me that managing directors get corner offices.
-However, I never asked for it and he was going to promote one of the men to MD’s, and already that person asked for the other corner office.
+However, I never asked for it and never got one.
+He was going to promote one of the men to MD’s, and already that person asked for the other corner office, and so he moved to one.

 So I was entitled to a large office with space for a couch, I just didn’t know to ask.
 Don’t make my mistake!